bdwilson/arp_notify/README.md

 join your network(s).
 Helpful if you frequently add things to your network and need to know what was added without looking in dnsmasq log.

+Optional .arpignore file will not notify you about MAC addresses you "trust".

 # Installation
 <code>$ sudo su -; mkdir -p /config/arp_notify; cd /config/arp_notify</code><br>
 <code># curl https://raw.githubusercontent.com/bdwilson/arp_notify/master/arp_notify.sh > arp_notify.sh</code><br>